Super AI Listed by everest Ransomware Group

 - Let remediation specialists handle takedown requests across data brokers and leak sites so you do not have to chase every marketplace listing yourself.

 The incident underscores a simple reality: your personal data is only as secure as the vendors you and your employer trust.
-Taking concrete steps now limits how far this breach can reach.
-DoxxScan by GalaxyWarden delivers continuous monitoring across 15.4 billion breach records and more than 100 platforms, AI-powered identity-chain mapping that connects scattered handles to real identities, and hands-on remediation by specialists who manage takedowns for you.
+Taking concrete steps now limits how far this claimed breach can reach.
+DoxxScan by GalaxyWarden delivers continuous monitoring across 13.1 billion+ breach records and more than 100 platforms, AI-powered identity-chain mapping that connects scattered handles to real identities, and hands-on remediation by specialists who manage takedowns for you.
 Its household coverage also protects children’s gaming accounts that frequently become the next link in doxxing chains.

 Related breaches